marcobarrasso1/Attention_Is_All_You_Need/README.md

 # Attention_Is_All_You_Need

 In this repo i tried to reproduce the Transformer from the paper <a href="https://arxiv.org/pdf/1706.03762" target="_blank">Attention_Is_All_You_Need<a> and use it to make some translation from English-to-Italian.
 The network uses an Encoder-Decoder architecture based solely on attention mechanisms.
-The code for the Transformer can be found in the [model.py](model.py) file.
+The commented code for the Transformer can be found in the [model.py](model.py) file.

 ## Dependencies
 ```